Vonng/pigsty/docs/v-infra.md

 * [`pg_exporter`](v-pgsql.md#pg_exporter)
 * [`pgbouncer_exporter`](v-pgsql.md#pgbouncer_exporter)
 * [`haproxy`](v-pgsql.md#haproxy_exporter_port)
-* Patroni's Metrics endpoint is currently fixed to `/metrics` and cannot be configured, so it is not affected by this parameter
+* Patroni's Metrics endpoint is currently fixed to `/metrics` and cannot be configured, so it is not affected by this parameter.
 * The Metrics endpoint of the Infra component is fixed to `/metrics` and is not affected by this parameter.